marcusgia2505/classsExGameInstructions/docs/Develop.rst

 Name of a stage
 ~~~~~~~~~~~~~~~~

-You can choose to give the stages names instead if numbers in order to identify them more easily.
+You can choose to give the stages names instead of numbers in order to identify them more easily.
 To give them a name, simply enter it in the box.
 The name is then display below the stage number in the tab.

 .. note:: classEx stores stages internally with a unique ID (which has between 4-6 digits) and neither with the name of the stage nor the number of the stage within the game (stage 1, stage 2,...).
 If you want to get the unique ID just hover over the stage tab and the unique ID will be displayed.
 This may be useful if you want to compare e.g. results from the excel sheet (see :ref:`Run:Data`.